Shine Bright

 Fantasy Lights

-It's cold out, and the seat warmers in your car are toasty.
-Visitors to Spanaway Park's annual event stay in the warmth, driving 2.2 miles past almost 300 lighted displays.
+It's cold out, but the seat warmers in your car are toasty.
+Visitors to Spanaway Park's annual event stay in the cozy confines of the car, driving 2.2 miles past almost 300 lighted displays.
 Holiday 3D lenses will add candy canes or snowflakes to every point of brightness, and an accompanying soundtrack plays on a local AM station.
+(Check the website for potential weather-related closures.)

 Stay close to the (car) heater at Stanwood's light display.